json420/dbase32/doc/security.rst

     *   On architectures with a 32-byte (or larger) cache-line size, :func:`dbase32.db32enc()`, :func:`dbase32.random_id()`, and
-        :func:`dbase32.time_id()` are all constant-time with respect to the content of the data being encoding; this is because the entire ``DB32_FORWARD`` table fits within a single 32-byte cache-line, and because no error checking is needed aside from the initial length check
+        :func:`dbase32.time_id()` are all constant-time with respect to the content of the data being encoded; this is because the entire ``DB32_FORWARD`` table fits within a single 32-byte cache-line, and because no error checking is needed aside from the initial length check